paultsw/paultsw.github.io/_posts/2020-04-09-bayesian-logistic-regression.markdown

 f_{\mbox{Lo}}(x; 0, 1) = \frac{\exp(-x)}{(1+\exp(-x))^2};
 $$

-the logistic distribution is so named because the CDF of the standard logistic distribution is the logistic function `(1+\exp(-x))^{-1}`.
+the logistic distribution is so named because the CDF of the standard logistic distribution is the logistic function $$(1+\exp(-x))^{-1}$$.

 Ease of interpretation may seem like a good reason to use probit regression --- and indeed this is frequently a good justification --- but it can sometimes be advantageous to use a _platykurtotic_ distribution, or a distribution with heavier tails than the normal.
 Hence we'd like to have an efficient Gibbs sampler for logistic regression in the same way that we have an efficient Gibbs sampler for probit regression.

 For a long time, there was no way to efficiently generate exact samples from the posterior in the logistic regression model; instead, one had to use approximate methods like [variational bayes](http://keyonvafa.com/logistic-regression-bbvi/) or approximate sampling methods.
 This led to the preference for the probit regression model over the logistic regression model among bayesian statisticians.
-Recently, however, a paper by Polson, Scott, & Windle introduced a class of _Polya-Gamma_ distributions --- denoted `PG(b,z)` for positive integral `b \in \mathbb{N}` and continuous `z \in \mathbb{R}` --- which enable a Gibbs sampler by representing the logistic regression model using a `PG(b,z)`-distributed latent variable instead of a logistic-distributed latent variable; this is the subject of the next section of this post.
+Recently, however, a paper by Polson, Scott, & Windle introduced a class of _Polya-Gamma_ distributions --- denoted $$PG(b,z)$$ for positive integral $$b \in \mathbb{N}$$ and continuous $$z \in \mathbb{R}$$ --- which enable a Gibbs sampler by representing the logistic regression model using a $$PG(b,z)$$-distributed latent variable instead of a logistic-distributed latent variable; this is the subject of the next section of this post.

 Formally, the class of Polya-Gamma distributions is equivalent in law to an infinite mixture of Gamma distributions: